kvxmmu/OpenGrok/README.md

-# OpenGrok \[WIP\]
+# FreeGrok \[WIP\]

 **OpenSource** dedicated ngrok analog.
-**OpenGrok** is designed to be faster than any other project like it.
+**FreeGrok** is designed to be faster than any other project like it.

 # TODO

 - Timeout handling

-   For example, when a client sends an incomplete packet, OpenGrok will wait for it forever, ofc if packet is special crafted to fill your RAM with trash, use OpenGrok only when you sure that this will not happen.
+   For example, when a client sends an incomplete packet, FreeGrok will wait for it forever, ofc if packet is special crafted to fill your RAM with trash, use FreeGrok only when you sure that this will not happen.

    maybe tomorrow i'll fix it
 - Whitelists/blacklists
 - Database based blacklists/whitelists
-- Implement functionality (Done, OpenGrok is working)
+- Implement functionality (Done, FreeGrok is working)
+- ZStandard packets compression
+- Streamer bufferization
+- back to config file

 # Dependencies

 - Compiler that supports C++11
 - CMake
-- epoll
+- Epoll or IOCP
 - Berkley sockets
 - libconfig++